Combined water and rock activities

 Combined water/rock activities are activities where hazards associated with a rock environment may at times combine or alternate with those of a water environment.
 There are a number of different names and definitions used to describe the range of combined water and rock activities including:

-Coasteering (usually a wet activity often involving swimming and/or jumping from a height into water as an integral part);
+Coasteering is usually a wet activity often involving swimming and/or jumping from a height into the water as an integral part;

-Canyoning (usually wet.
-It traditionally involves the descent of a steep water course and sometimes involves technical rope work);
+Canyoning is usually wet.
+It traditionally involves the descent of a steep water course and sometimes involves technical rope work;

-Adventure swimming (another name for coasteering or a non-technical variation of canyoning);
+Adventure swimming is another name for coasteering or a non-technical variation of canyoning;

 Specific factors to consider

-• Who is the leader in charge?
-Is this clear to all leaders and participants?
+- Who is the volunteer in charge?
+Is this clear to all volunteers and participants?

-• Ensure that the correct safety equipment for the activity is used, which may be different to the equipment that might be used in each of the sub-activities, and ensure that you are aware of any impact that equipment may have.
+- Make sure that the correct safety equipment for the activity is used, which may be different to the equipment that might be used in each of the sub-activities, and make sure that you are aware of any impact that equipment may have.
 Equipment which might be included as part of these activities, which would come under PPE could include:

 - Helmets